AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/access-your-content.md

 The AEM GraphQL API is a customized version of the standard GraphQL API, specially configured to allow you to perform (complex) queries on your Content Fragments.

 Content Fragments are used, as the content is structured according to Content Fragment Models.
-This fulfils a basic requirement of GraphQL.
+This fulfills a basic requirement of GraphQL.

 * A Content Fragment Model is built up of one, or more, fields.
   * Each field is defined according to a Data Type.